19hours/sg-statutes/Acts/Evidence Act.md

 Illustration

 Aseeks to adduce evidence in the form of an electronic record or document produced by an electronic device or process.Aproves that the electronic device or process in question is one that, or is of a kind that, if properly used, ordinarily produces that electronic record or document.
-This is a relevant fact for the court to presume that in producing the electronic record or document on the occasion in question, the electronic device or process produced the electronic record or document which A seeks to adduce.
+This is a relevant fact for the court to presume that in producing the electronic record or document on the occasion in question, the electronic device or process produced the electronic record or document whichAseeks to adduce.

 (2) Unless evidence to the contrary is adduced, the court shall presume that any electronic record generated, recorded or stored is authentic if it is established that the electronic record was generated, recorded or stored in the usual and ordinary course of business by a person who was not a party to the proceedings on the occasion in question and who did not generate, record or store it under the control of the party seeking to introduce the electronic record.